 White-washing a country's human rights record, particularly when it comes to what tier it ought to be, not only undermines the credibility of the report but dehumanizes the victims who suffer rape, cruelty, and horrifying exploitation.
-It leaves consumers vulnerable to buying slave made imported goods.
-Notably, in 2016, the US Department of Labor found child and forced labor in 12 manufacturing sectors in China.35 China's Tier ranking has since been downgraded to Tier 3 in the recently released 2017 Report.
+It leaves consumers vulnerable to buying slave-made imported goods.
+Notably, in 2016, the US Department of Labor found child and forced labor in 12 manufacturing sectors in China.
+China's Tier ranking has since been downgraded to Tier 3 in the 2017 Report.

-One change included in the Frederick Douglass Act would require a Tier 3 ranking for countries whose governments are directly involved in human trafficking, which I am afraid is the case in Vietnam.
-At my Subcommittee hearing on Vietnam in May entitled, "Vietnam: Why Religious Freedom and Human Rights Are Critical to U.S. National Interests," Dr. Nguyen Dinh Thang, recounted a fairly recent case of 250 Vietnamese workers laboring in slave like conditions in Jordan.
-When they went on strike, Vietnam's then-Minister of Labor, Invalids, and Social Affairs allegedly approved an order to return the strike leaders to Vietnam for punishment.
-She was then promoted, as have been previous government officials allegedly involved in human trafficking.
+One change included in the Frederick Douglass Act is the requirement of a Tier 3 ranking for countries whose governments are directly involved in human trafficking, which I'm afraid is the case in Vietnam.
+At my Subcommittee hearing on Vietnam in May, "Vietnam: Why Religious Freedom and Human Rights Are Critical to U.S. National Interests," Dr. Nguyen Dinh Thang, recounted a fairly recent case of 250 Vietnamese workers laboring in slave like conditions in Jordan.
+When they went on strike, Vietnam's then-Minister of Labor, Invalids, and